macOS menu bar utility

 Pocket Screen

-Keep one window visible while working somewhere else.
+Keep up to two windows visible while working somewhere else.

-Pocket Screen turns the current frontmost window into a small always-on-top PiP-style reference window on your Mac.
+Pocket Screen turns the current frontmost window into a compact, always-on-top PiP-style reference view.
+Add a second view when needed, then switch the selected PiP to the current frontmost window with the global shortcut.

-Pin a browser, document, video, dashboard, or any supported window as a compact reference view while you work in another app.
+Keep one or two independent browser, document, video, chat, dashboard, or other supported windows visible while you work in another app.

-Pocket Screen uses macOS ScreenCaptureKit to mirror the selected window continuously, including browser video and other changing content.
+Pocket Screen uses macOS ScreenCaptureKit to mirror selected windows continuously, including video and other changing content.
+Captured pixels stay on your Mac.

 How it works

-1. Bring the window you want to keep visible to the front.
+1. Bring the first window you want to keep visible to the front.

-4. Press the shortcut again or use the menu bar to stop.
+2. Press the configured global shortcut or use the menu bar to create the first PiP.

 Pocket Screen requires macOS Screen Recording permission so it can capture the selected window.
 Captured content is used only for the local PiP preview.